cst95/csharp-design-patterns/README.md

 The prototype pattern allows you to copy exisiting objects (deep cloning) without making your code dependent on their classes.
 The objects that support cloning are called prototypes.

 ### Singleton
+The singleton pattern allows you to ensure that a class can only be instantiated once, i.e there is only a single instance of the class throughout the lifetime of the application.